wardlawp/JarJarScript/README.md

 Very possibly in the future I will add...

-- Memory managment (JarJarScript currently is as leaky as a colander)
 - Functions
 - Classes
 - Standard Lib

 ## Usage

 JarJarScript has a basic implementation of a Tokenizer, Parser, and Interpreter.

+The languge supports:

-In interactive mode it can handle basic operations for bools, integers, decimals, and strings.
+- Bools, integers, decimals, and strings.
+- Arithemitic of build in types
+- Conditional statements
+- Loops

 ```bash
 ./JarJarScript